 Going to a school that doesn’t offer federal student aid?
 Can’t get the money to cover your education expenses?
 You might want to take a look at private student loans.

-Getting a loan with a local bank doesn’t make sense unless you plan on working in that country long enough to pay back your loan — otherwise you’ll deal with monthly, potentially costly money transfers until your loan is paid off.
+Getting a loan with a local lender doesn’t make sense unless you plan on working in that country long enough to pay back your loan — otherwise you’ll deal with monthly, potentially costly money transfers until your loan is paid off.
 You’re better off with a US lender.

 As an international student you might not meet eligibility requirements for your standard private student loan, and collecting your funds inevitably involves an international money transfer.
 It’s best to look for a lender that specializes in providing financing to international students.